jedireza/aqua/README.md

 __Note:__ The live demo has been modified so you cannot change the root user, the root user's linked admin role or the root admin group.
-This was done in order to keep the API ready to use at all times.
+This was done in order to keep the app ready to use at all times.

 ## Requirements